shiminxst/wsne/README.md

 two datasets were used:

-- Webservice: Mashup and API services together with their composition links.
+- Webservice: The Mashup and API services together with their composition links, crawled from ProgrammableWeb
-- Wiki: Web page networks.
+- Wiki: The Web page networks between Web pages and their hyperlinks.

 ## Requirement